Majorca Spain for First Time Visitors

 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 Also, as an Amazon associate we earn from qualifying purchases.
 For more information, please see our Disclosure Statement about all our affiliations.

-Majorca Island is quite a popular tourist destination for German tourists, attracting more than 3 million a year.
+Majorca Island is quite a popular tourist destination for Germans, attracting more than 3 million a year.
 It’s a 55-minute flight to Barcelona, and it’s a stunning island.

 Is Mallorca the Same as Majorca?

-The island of Mallorca, part of Spain, is about 150 miles off the coast of Barcelona and 225 miles from Valencia Spain.
-The island measures 62 miles from north to south and 43 miles east and west.
+The island of Mallorca, part of Spain, is about 150 miles off the coast of Barcelona and 225 miles from Valencia, Spain.
+The island measures 62 miles from north to south and 43 miles from east to west.
 It covers around 1400 Sq miles.
 Mallorca is quite a small island, but the terrain is very mountainous with it’s highest mountain around 4700 ft high.
-It can take awhile to cross Mallorca because of this terrain you are going by car, train or bus.
+It can take awhile to cross Mallorca because of this terrain if you are going by car or bus.

 As a first-time visitor to Majorca, Spain, spend a few days visiting Palma to get your bearings and appreciate the antiquity.
 The island is steeped in history with Roman, Moorish, Byzantine, Arabic, Muslim, Jewish and Christian influences.
 Pirates, power struggles, conquests and reconquests are synonymous with Majorca’s history.